Zero weights and statistical power

 I hope this helps,

-#3 Updated by Eric Emerson about 2 years ago
+#3 Updated by Eric Emerson over 2 years ago

 Many thanks for this.
 I am aware of the purposive oversampling of specified minority ethic groups.
 However, the main issue appears to be the increasing proportion of extra 5 minute respondents being given zero weights (presumably as they live in a household where there is no person who has been enumerated at every wave up to wave w).
 Hence, the reduction in the proportion of the weighted to unweighted extra 5 min sample over waves (0.92 in W1, 0.81 in W3, 0.72 in W5, 0.27 in W7).
 So, although the oversampling strategy has remained constant across waves the weighted sample size has systematically dropped (7418 in W1, 4549 in W3, 3599 in W5, 2711 in W7).
 This is my major concern as, given the procedure for allocating zero weights we can assume continuing decreases in future waves.
 Given that some of the variables include important but relatively rare events (being assaulted in specific settings) a sample size of 2711 is rather small.
 By W9 it could well be unusable.
 I am aware that we can proceeded without using the weights, but this always seems a less desirable course of action.

-#5 Updated by Olena Kaminska about 2 years ago
+#5 Updated by Olena Kaminska over 2 years ago

 Thank you for your kind response and for providing the numbers.
 Most importantly, I would like to warn you that especially with extra 5 minute analysis one can not run it unweighted – it won’t represent the population simply because the 5/6 of the sample comes from minority groups.
 But one can use either design weight for extra 5 minute or (I suggest) wave 1 extra 5 minute weight and then apply a nonresponse correction (just to correct for attrition between wave 1 and wave 7 if the data used in analysis is from wave 7 for example).
 In the latter situation the weights will take care for all the different probabilities of selection and for wave 1 nonresponse – and you can gain numbers through a more tailored nonresponse correction.